-A review has been undertaken of the potential sources of adverse impacts and those who could be affected by the demolition and construction works.
+A review has been undertaken of the potential sources of adverse impacts and those who could be affected by the construction works.

 There are 3 main areas of impact at a local level, these are the atmosphere, the land, the water.
-Potential impacts and mitigation controlled by the CEMP are summarised below; further detail in respect of the potential impact pathways to the adjacent watercourse (Sandy Bay).
+Potential impacts and mitigation controlled by the CEMP are summarised below;

 Our designated Site Manager will act as Environmental Leader responsible for the daily management and planning of activities.
-The Site Manager will regularly review all impact risks as identified in the following tables, In the event of any environmental incidents, Natural Resources England must be contacted immediately on 0300 060 3900 (incident hotline active 24/7), should apply to any environmental incident.
+The Site Manager will regularly review all impact risks as identified in the following tables, In the event of any environmental incidents, Natural Resources Wales must be contacted immediately on 0300 065 3000 (incident hotline active 24/7), should apply to any environmental incident.